 BRING YOUR BINOCULARS TO PINCKNEY ISLAND NATIONAL WILDLIFE REFUGE

 Pinckney Island features a range of habitats including salt marsh, forestland, brushland, fallow fields, and freshwater ponds, all of which you can explore.
-These habitats are home to dozens of waterfowl and shorebirds, white-tailed deer, red fox, bobs cats as well as the American alligator.
-During certain times of the year and if you have a good eye you can find the cottonmouth, black racer, corn snake, and yellow and grey rat snake
+These habitats are home to dozens animals.

 KAYAK THE SEA PINES FOREST PRESERVE

 There are nature trails and boardwalks to make trekking on land easy and enjoyable for everyone.
-The two main trails are known as 1 mile Blue Arrow Trail, and the 2 mile Orange Arrow Trail.
+The two main trails are the 1-mile Blue Arrow Trail and the 2-mile Orange Arrow Trail.

-Kayaking is another exciting way to explore the park and see it from a different point of view.
+Kayaking is an exciting way to explore the park.
 While kayaking you’ll have a chance to see dolphins, egrets, herons, ibis, wood storks, mink, otter, and manatee.
 You can rent kayaks or paddle boards or take private or group tours.

 AVOID THE CROWDS AT FOLLY FIELD BEACH PARK